GugaCodes/BANCO-DE-DADOS/README.md

 # Welcome DataBase!

 Hi!
-My name is Gustavo and I study in Centro Universitário Senac I made this repository to save my database exercises from my university Enjoy it
+My name is Gustavo and I study in Centro Universitário Senac I made this repository to save my database exercises from my university!
+Enjoy it